 What Is Normal Blood Pressure?

 It is important to understand that one high reading does not mean that an individual has a serious health issue.
-Your blood pressure may be higher just after exercise, during an illness, or when you are under stress.
+Your BP may be higher just after exercise, during an illness, or when you are under stress.
 When the situation is relieved, your readings may drop back down to normal.

 Normal people experience ups and downs in these readings over the course of a day.
 One high blood pressure reading does not always indicate that an individual suffers from a disease.
 A doctor may take readings over time to make an accurate diagnosis.
 If your first reading is high, you might be asked to relax for a few minutes so a second reading can be taken.